Employee of the Month Nomination Form (UK)

 An Employee of the Month Nomination Form should be used whenever your organisation operates a formal employee recognition programme and wishes to collect nominations from staff or managers in a structured, consistent, and legally defensible format.

 The form is needed at the start of each nomination cycle — typically monthly or quarterly — when line managers, peers, or customers are invited to nominate colleagues who have demonstrated exceptional performance, embodied the organisation's values, or made a significant contribution to the team or the business.
-Using a standardised form ensures that all nominations contain the same categories of information and that the selection panel has a consistent basis for comparison.
+Using a standardised form confirms that all nominations contain the same categories of information and that the selection panel has a consistent basis for comparison.

 The form is particularly important in larger organisations where the HR team or selection committee reviewing nominations may not have direct knowledge of all nominees.
 A well-completed nomination form enables the panel to understand precisely what the employee did, why it was exceptional, and what impact it had — without needing to rely solely on the word of the nominator.